richardvenneman/trestle-mobility/README.md

 <img src="/screenshot-deepl.png?raw=true" width="410" height="241" alt="Trestle Mobility DeepL integration screenshot" />

 Trestle Mobility can automatically populate empty field values with translations from other languages.
 This functionality is powered by the excellent [deepl-rb](https://github.com/wikiti/deepl-rb) gem.
-To make use of this, specify your DeepL Pro API key in your Trestle initializer:
+To make use of this, add `deepl-rb` to your Gemfile and specify your DeepL Pro API key in your Trestle initializer:

 ```ruby
 config.mobility.deepl_api_key = "YOUR-API-KEY"